Pakistan to tell U.S. it won't accept limits on tactical nuclear arms

 Pakistan says the United States is demanding unreasonable limits on its use of nuclear weapons and not offering much in return apart from a hazy promise to consider Pakistan as a recognised recipient of nuclear technology.

 "Pakistan’s nuclear programme is ...
 India-centric.
 And it exists to make war a non-option ...
-Tactical nuclear weapons block off this room (for war) completely," said a Pakistani security official with knowledge of the country's nuclear program.
+Tactical nuclear weapons block off this room (for war) completely," said a security official with knowledge of Pakistan's nuclear program.
 "No one can dictate what kind of weapons we will make or use."

 Pakistan was working on developing a nuclear submarine, he added.
 "The goal is a sea-based second strike capability," he said, referring to a submarine that could carry nuclear warheads and strike in case land-based nuclear weapons were wiped out.

-Kirby also said the United States encouraged India and Pakistan to engage in direct dialogue to reduce tensions.

-"The normalization of relations between Pakistan and India is vital to both countries and to the region," he said, while adding Kerry and Sharif discussed the need for more efforts against militants in Pakistan.

-Pakistan and India have fought three wars since becoming separate countries in 1947.
+Pakistan and India, both nuclear powers, have fought three wars since becoming separate countries in 1947.
 Both claim the disputed Himalayan region of Kashmir.
 India frequently accuses Pakistan of supporting militants operating on Indian territory.

-For the past two years, Pakistan has tested missiles that can reach all of India, and very short-range missiles that could be used if Indian troops cross onto Pakistani soil.
+For the past two years, Pakistan has tested missiles that can reach India's outermost territories, and very short range missiles that could be used if Indian troops cross onto Pakistani soil.

-Pakistani Foreign Secretary Aizaz Chaudhry said on Tuesday this was a reaction to Indian threats to make a limited, lightning raid with conventional forces in case of militant attack, an idea known as the "Cold Start" doctrine.
+Pakistani Foreign Secretary Aizaz Chaudhry told state television on Tuesday this was a reaction to Indian threats to make a limited, lightning raid with conventional forces in case of militant attack, an idea known as the "Cold Start" doctrine.

-Nonproliferation experts worry that Pakistan’s tactical nuclear weapons increase the risk of nuclear conflict.
+Nonproliferation experts worry that Pakistan’s tactical nuclear weapons further destabilize an already volatile region.

-"The smaller they are, the more tempting it becomes to use them against a conventional force," said nuclear physics professor Pervez Hoodbhoy.
+"The smaller they (nuclear weapons) are, the more tempting it becomes to use them against a conventional force," said nuclear physics professor Pervez Hoodbhoy.

 "The development and deployment of tactical nuclear weapons is a complete change of strategy.
 Earlier, nuclear weapons were instruments for deterring war, but now they’re seen as weapons for actually fighting a war."

-Maria Sultan, head of the South Asian Strategic Stability Institute, said Washington was demanding that Pakistan increase its threshold for launching a nuclear attack and crack down on anti-India militants.
+Maria Sultan, head of the South Asian Strategic Stability Institute, said the United States was demanding that Pakistan increase its threshold for launching a nuclear attack and crack down on anti-India militants.

 But it did not offer Pakistan what it craved, she said - recognition as a legitimate supplier of nuclear technology.